rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/SapHanaSystemPatchInput.md

   - Supported in v7.0+
       Information required to connect to SAP HANA database over SSL.
 - authTypeSpec: SapHanaSystemAuthTypeSpecInput
+  - Supported in v9.0+
-  - Specifies the authentication type for the SAP HANA system.
+      Specifies the authentication type for the SAP HANA system.